Arina Abbott oversees marketing at Green Alpha Advisors, an asset manager that invests public equities in the innovation-driven, sustainable economy.

 To make matters worse, inherently risky fossil fuel projects like the Dakota Access Pipeline (DAPL) are disproportionately placed in marginalized communities.
 In DAPL’s case, the pipeline was initially routed upstream of Bismarck, only to be rerouted partly due to its proximity to the state capital’s drinking-water wells.
 Instead, DAPL now flows beneath Lake Oahe-a mere half mile from the Standing Rock Sioux Tribe’s primary water source.
 The pipeline reroute is a classic case of “not in my backyard.”

 Countless examples of inequitable oil and gas exposure risk exist beyond hazardous pipelines.
-A study conducted in southern Texas found that fracking wastewater—which contains toxic chemicals that can lead to cancer, hormone disruption, and a host of other downstream ill effects—is more likely to be disposed in areas predominantly populated by people of color and people living in poverty.
+A study conducted in southern Texas found that fracking wastewater-which contains toxic chemicals that can lead to cancer, hormone disruption, and a host of other downstream ill effects-is more likely to be disposed in areas predominantly populated by people of color and people living in poverty.
+This is why hazardous materials are dealt with so carefully.
+For example, if you’re not aware of the COSHH meaning, there are lots of guidelines in place for people dealing with hazardous chemicals.
 For every disposal well, an average of 5.2 million liters of fracking fluid returns to the surface.
-There’s no doubt that this wastewater poses a serious public health problem—a burden that is primarily laid on people of color and people living in poverty.
+There’s no doubt that this wastewater poses a serious public health problem-a burden that is primarily laid on people of color and people living in poverty.

 In coal country, miners and their families face health and environmental risks far worse than those faced by most affluent urban neighbors, and they are routinely misled by officials assuring them prosperity.
 While coal executives quietly brace themselves for the ongoing decline of the coal industry, they continue to squeeze work out of mining families rather than investing in industries that will provide long-term livelihoods.